jakkkc/car_price/README.md

 ## **Success Criteria**
 Achieving an R-squared value of 0.8, indicating the model explains 80% of the variance in the target variable.

-Maintaining a low Mean Absolute Error (MAE),which  reflecting a minimal average prediction error.
+We are maintaining a low Mean Absolute Error (MAE), which  reflects a minimal average prediction error.

 ## Constraints
 - Limited availability of Kenyan-specific data for effective model training.
 ---
 ## Project data

-The dataset has 6,019 entries sourced from local car bazars and showrooms,containig vehiclles manufactured up to 2017, with details on vehicle name, year, mileage, fuel type, transmission, engine, power,seats and price.
+The dataset has 6,019 entries sourced from local car bazaars and showrooms, containing vehicles manufactured up to 2017, with details on vehicle name, year, mileage, fuel type, transmission, engine, power, seats, and price.
 This dataset forms the basis for our predictive model and offers insights into the Kenyan used car market.

 ---
 ## Modelling and Evaluation